Kartikey353/Learn-DSA/README.md

 ## Adding More Helpfull Question:
-You are welcome to add More question in this reprository
+You are welcome to add More question in this repository